Making Time for Static Stretching in Your Daily Life for Better Wellness

 You should perform 3 to 5 repetitions per stretch for the 20-30 sec hold.

 The stretches should only be done to a mild pulling sensation.
 You should not have any pain or irritation with the stretch.
 It should be more comfortable than uncomfortable.

 Static stretching should only take up about 10 mins of your time.
 Stretching for too long or overstretching actually has an adverse effect and can be more harmful than beneficial to you.

 To review, don’t be mislead by certain studies that suggest static stretching is not beneficial to your health and well being.
 What is accurate is that it is more beneficial to you when it is done at the end of a workout or end of your day before bed and not at the beginning.
 It helps keep your muscles at a proper length for function and prevents tightening which can lead to mechanical injury.
-Remember 10 minutes a day can keep you in the gym or game and out of the doctors/physical therapy office.
+Remember 10 minutes a day can keep you in the gym or game and out of the doctor/physical therapy office.